-In general my strategies aim to harvest well known and documented sources of return, that are driven by risk premia and advantages exploiting investor´s consistent behavioral inefficiencies – sources of return that could be called beta and alternative beta.
+In general my investing strategies aim to harvest well known and documented sources of return, that are driven by risk premia and advantages exploiting investor´s consistent behavioral inefficiencies – sources of return that could be called beta and alternative beta.
 These sources of return are as reliable as it gets, as they have a good reason for their existence and are likely to be persistent.

 AQR´s Cliff Asness posted an excellent discussion on “How Can a Strategy Still Work If Everyone Knows About It?“ – well worth a read as a more in-depth background.

 Because it is so popular and so much rapid innovation and democratization is taking place in quantitative trading, it´s interesting to think about what trading an alpha factor system implies in practice:

 Searching for alpha means, that you are trying to find fresh return sources that are known to only a small number of people.
-It can be found by using new, alternative data sets or higher frequency data with powerful software tools (or possibly using a unique discretionary approach).
+It can be found by using new, alternative data sets or higher frequency data with powerful software tools – or possibly using a unique discretionary approach.
 Classic datasets have been analyzed for so many decades, that all reliable strategies and factors have most likely long been found and can no longer be called alpha.

-Finding a new edge is highly attractive, because it will show very high risk-adjusted returns.
+Finding a new edge is highly attractive, because it will potentially show very high risk-adjusted returns.
 You can hear about strategies boasting Sharpe ratios of 3 to 5, yielding super high returns above 30% or even double digit Sharpe ratios in high frequency trading.

 Sounds great, but to me there are several practical problems with such a strategy: